Rehab Centers On The Beach

-You may have access to holistic treatment at an oceanfront rehab center.
-Many drug rehab centers near the ocean offer non-traditional treatments such as yoga, massage, and acupuncture.
+You may have access to holistic treatment at a beach rehab center.
+Many substance abuse rehabilitation centers near the ocean offer non-traditional treatments such as yoga, massage, and acupuncture.
 These treatments can reduce stress and pain and make it easier for recovering individuals to gain a sense of calm that may help them cope with cravings.

 The peaceful environment of rehab near the beach can help an individual in treatment to more fully focus on their recovery without the noise and triggers of a busy, city environment.

-Inpatient programs, on the beach or anywhere else, will provide the patients with room, board, and 24-7 care during their stay.
+Inpatient programs, on the beach, oceanfront, seaside or anywhere else, will typically provide the patients with room, board, and 24-7 care during their stay.
 During treatment, the patient may undergo:

 - Medical detox.